CARIBBEAN

 Barra del Colorado Beach

-The northern Caribbean Coast is long and open, which leads to strong waves and hazardous currents for swimming.
-However, its main attractions are the channels and lagoons that parallel the beach, offering interesting boat trips through a picturesque landscape to observe abundant wildlife.
+The north coast of the Caribbean is long and open, leading to strong waves and dangerous currents for swimming.
+However, its main attractions are the canals and lagoons that run parallel to the beach, offering interesting boat excursions through a picturesque landscape to observe abundant wildlife.

 Tortuguero - Colorado Canals